 a.
-Use the populations in 1900, 1930, and 1960 with t = 0 at 1900 to find the constants $P_L$ , c, and k.
+Use the populations in 1900, 1940, and 1980 with t = 0 at 1900 to find the constants P_L , c, and k.
 Describe how one finds these parameters.
 Decide on an appropriate numerical technique to solve this problem, giving a reason for selecting this technique and providing a MatLab code that solves the problem.
 Do not forget to say how appropriate initial guesses are provided for the numerical routine.
+Provide an analysis of the convergence of your method.

 b.
-Use this model to predict the population in 1980 and 2000.
+Use this model to predict the population in 1960 and 2000.
 Taking the actual census data as the best predicted value, find the percent error between the model and the census data.
-(Use percent error as the signed relative error or $100 \times (\text{model} - \text{census})/\text{census.}$ ) What is the predicted limiting population for the U.S. according to this logistic growth model?
+(Use percent error as the signed relative error or $100 \times (\text{model} - \text{census})/\text{census.}$) What is the predicted limiting population for the U.S. according to this logistic growth model?

 c.
 Create a graph showing the data and the model.
 Describe how well the model fits the data.
 Give a brief discussion on how a better fit to the entire set of data might be performed.
-(Do NOT actually find this "best fit.")
+(Do NOT actually find this "best fit;" however, this will be discussed later in the course.)